-Students who feel they have competency in a seminary level course may, on an exceptional basis, receive advanced standing credit by examination.
-Determination of a student's competence will be made by appropriate written and/or oral assessment that the student has the knowledge, competence, or skills that would normally be provided by the specific course under consideration.
-This credit will not be automatically granted on the basis of ministerial or life experience or the content of undergraduate work but on the basis of an examination set by the professor of the course.
-The Dean's approval is required before an examination is arranged.
+Students who feel they have competency in a seminary A - Superior performance; represents excellence in level course may, on an exceptional basis, receive mastery of course objectives.
+Four quality points per advanced standing credit by examination.
+Determination semester hour. of a student's competence will be made by appropriate written and/or oral assessment that the student has the B - Commendable performance; adequate fulfillment of knowledge, competence, or skills that would normally course objectives.
+Three quality points per semester hour. be provided by the specific course under consideration.
+This credit will not be automatically granted on the C - Marginal performance; represents some areas of basis of ministerial or life experience or the content of deficiency.
+Two quality points per semester hour. undergraduate work but on the basis of an examination set by the professor of the course.
+The Dean's approval is D - Inferior performance; may be given for course papers or projects but not as a final grade as this level required before an examination is arranged. of performance will be considered a failure to pass the course.

-On rare occasions, coursework taken at a non-accredited study center will be evaluated by the Associate Dean to determine whether it can be considered as credit for study.
-With the submission of a certificate of completion and a recording fee, a student can request that such nontransferable credit be applied toward advanced standing provided at least 45 hours were invested per credit hour granted, faculty had the required credentials, the reading, writing and research projects were appropriately rigorous for graduate level studies and the content meets degree requirements.
-No more than one-sixth of the total credits required for a degree will be granted as advanced standing credit.
+On rare occasions, coursework taken at a non-accredited study center will be evaluated by the Associate Dean to determine whether it can be considered as credit for F - Failure to pass course.
+No quality points. study.
+With the submission of a certificate of completion and a recording fee, a student can request that such I - Incomplete.
+Each student is expected to complete nontransferable credit be applied toward advanced all course work on time and to the satisfaction of the standing provided at least 45 hours were invested instructor.
+Incompletes will be allowed only in cases of per credit hour granted, faculty had the required emergency, when circumstances beyond the control of credentials, the reading, writing and research projects the student prevent completion of course requirements were appropriately rigorous for graduate level studies and on time.
+An incomplete shall be requested one week the content meets degree requirements.
+No more than before the end of the term and must be approved by the one-sixth of the total credits required for a degree will be instructor and the associate dean of the seminary.
+An incomplete must be removed within six weeks after the granted as advanced standing credit. close of the term in which it was obtained.
+A grade will be assigned based on the work completed.
+The seminary awards credit for Clinical Pastoral